-The EES Scoping Requirements provide guidance on the range of environmental matters to be investigated and documented in the EES including Commonwealth requirements under the EPBC Act.
-The Draft EES Scoping Requirements for the Project were placed on public exhibition in May 2011 and then issued by the Minister for Planning in their final form in September 2011.
+The EES Scoping Requirements provide the Minister's requirements on the range of environmental matters to be investigated and documented in the EES including Commonwealth requirements under the EPBC Act.

+The draft EES Scoping Requirements for the Project were placed on public exhibition in May 2011 and then issued by the Minister for Planning in their final form in September 2011.